one-commercial-partner/OCPScale/Azure/Boot Camps/Hybrid Cloud/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 2. If prompted, click **No** on the Network discovery blade.
 3. Depending on which region you chose for setup, the ADConnect VM may or may not have the DNS server set to a value we need.
 4. The DNS Server on ADCONNECT may not be set to see the domain controller (adVM), so we need to check that setting.
-5. Open a **Command prompt** and enter *ipconfig /all | more*.
+5. Open a **Command prompt** and enter *ping advm*.
+If you get a positive reply then continue to task 5, otherwise proceed to the **Configure DNS** tasks.
+5. From the Command prompt enter *ipconfig /all | more*.
 6. If the DNS Server is set to 10.0.0.4, close the Command Prompt window and continue to Task 5 - Join the Domain.

-Configure DNS
+### Configure DNS

-7. Within **Server Manager**, click on **Local Server**.
+1. Within **Server Manager**, click on **Local Server**.
-8. Click on **IPv4 address assigned by DHCP, IPv6 enabled setting** for the Ethernet connection.
+2. Click on **IPv4 address assigned by DHCP, IPv6 enabled setting** for the Ethernet connection.
-9. Right-click on the network adapter and choose **Properties**.
+3. Right-click on the network adapter and choose **Properties**.
-10. Select **Internet Protocol Version 4 (TCP/IPv4)** and then click **Properties**.
+4. Select **Internet Protocol Version 4 (TCP/IPv4)** and then click **Properties**.
-11. Select the radio button for **Use the following DNS Server addresses:** and Set the DNS server to **10.0.0.4** and click **OK** and then **Close**.
+5. Select the radio button for **Use the following DNS Server addresses:** and Set the DNS server to **10.0.0.4** and click **OK** and then **Close**.
-12. You will lose connection to the ADConnect VM, this is expected.
+6. You will lose connection to the ADConnect VM, this is expected.
 Once you are back at the Microsoft Azure Portal, click **Restart** to restart the ADConnect VM.
-13. Once the VM is successfully restarted, connect to the ADConnect VM and logon as ADAdmin.
+7. Once the VM is successfully restarted, connect to the ADConnect VM and logon as ADAdmin.

 ## Task 5 - Join the Domain